Preparation of a task risk analysis (TRA).

 Step 4 - Analyze and describe the work preparation.

-Especially consider the order of operations, these are critical in a TRA.
+Especially consider the order of operations, these are crucial in a task risk analysis.
 In fact, for certain tasks, it can be very dangerous to perform the steps in the wrong order.
-Consider, for example, turning off a power circuit, removing pressure from a hydraulic system, or placing warnings when opening an access hatch.
+For example, consider switching off a power circuit, removing pressure from a hydraulic system, or posting warnings when opening an access hatch.

-Also pay adequate attention to other factors and requirements, such as the procedures to be followed, the presence and safety of machinery/tools, any training and experience requirements of the performers, and the drawings and quality requirements to be used, set by yourself or the client.
+Also pay sufficient attention to other factors and requirements, such as the procedures to be followed, the presence and safety of machinery / tools, any training and experience requirements of the performers, and the drawings and quality requirements to be used, set by yourself or the client.

-Step 5 - Draft the TRA with the team
+Step 5 - Draft the task risk analysis with the team

-Prepare a TRA with several workers with diverse expertise.
+Prepare a risk analysis with several employees with diverse expertise.
 Involvement of all implementers, planners and work planners is crucial for a broad analysis of potential risks.

-Step 6 - Communicate the TRA to stakeholders
+Step 6 - Communicate the task risk analysis to stakeholders

-Communicate the completed TRA to all involved, including performers and supervisors.
+Communicate the completed task risk assessment to all stakeholders, including executives and managers.
 A pre-work kick-off meeting is ideal for discussing the TRA.

 Step 7 - Carry out the works according to the measures